-If your child within Nursery, Primary or Secondary requires a special diet for medical reasons please speak to the nursery/school office who will provide the request form for you to complete.
-In addition, if you have a halal or vegan diet request for your child please speak to the nursery/school office who will provide you with a request form.
+If your child within Nursery, Primary or Secondary requires an adapted diet for medical reasons please speak to the school/nursery office who will provide the request form for you to complete.
+In addition, if you have a halal or vegan diet request for your child, please speak to the school office who will provide you with a request form.